 I’ve grown to love Daikon radish and I’ve used it is various ways.
-I’ve used it roasted and in soups and sauerkraut and hidden it in stews and gravies.
-Here is a way to make an interesting texture that reminds me of rice.
+Here is a grain free Daikon rice that has an interesting texture.

 I’ve added jicama to this recipe just for a bit more crunch!
 Jicama, (as well as radish) is full of fiber that feeds your microbiome.